sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 RUN R -q -e 'BiocManager::install("biomaRt")'
 ```

 This will create an image from the existing `rstudio` image.
-It will also install `libz-dev` with `apt-get`, `BiocManager` with `install2.r` and `biomaRt` with an R command.
-Despiste we're installing the same packages, the installation steps need to be different from the `r-base` image.
+It will also install `libz-dev` with `apt-get`, `BiocManager` with `install2.r` and `DESeq2` with an R command.
+Despite we're installing the same packages, the installation steps need to be different from the `r-base` image.
 This is because in the `rocker/rstudio` images R is installed from source, and therefore you can't install packages with `apt-get`.
 More information on how to install R packages in R containers in this [cheat sheet](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/r-docker-cheatsheet/r-docker-cheatsheet.pdf), or visit [rocker-project.org](https://rocker-project.org/).

+!!! warning "Installation will take a while"
+    The installation of CRAN packages will go relatively quickly, because can use the binary packages supplied by [Posit Public Package Manager](https://posit.co/products/cloud/public-package-manager/).
+However, the installation of Bioconductor packages will take a while, because they need to be installed from source.

+    If you don't have time, you can skip the DESeq2 installation by removing the last line of the `Dockerfile`.

 **Exercise:** Build an image based on this `Dockerfile` and give it a meaningful name.